CreatorCredentials/specifications/README.md

   - [Advanced topics](#advanced-topics)
 - [Reference](#reference)

-CreatorCredentials is an application for media organisations to issue Verifiable Credentials to creators.

-## Getting started (wip)
+## Getting started (work in progress)

 ### Build

-In this section, we summarise how to build the CreatorCredentials app.
+_In this section, we summarise how to build the CreatorCredentials app._

 ### Configure

-In this section, we summarise how to configure the CreatorCredentials app.
+_In this section, we summarise how to configure the CreatorCredentials app._

 ### Deploy

-In this section, we summarise how to deploy the CreatorCredentials app.
+_In this section, we summarise how to deploy the CreatorCredentials app._

 ## Profile

 The Creator Credentials (CC) Verifiable Credentials (VC) profile follows the [EBSI](https://ebsi.eu) specifications.
 Details of the profile are defined [here](specs/profile.md).

-## Technical Specifications (wip)
+## Technical Specifications (work in progress)

 ### Host